 The next must-see is the Cathedral of Zagreb – a historical jewel of sacred architecture and the symbol of a 1000-year history.
 You’ll have no problem finding it, as it is the tallest building in the city.

 Besides the regular must-sees, we just adore this bustling city because of its many local routines, events, and activities that you can experience every day.
 For example, have a cup of coffee in Tkalčićeva Street (so-called Bar Street), or talk to prominent Croatian historical figures during the Zagreb Time Machine exhibition in the streets of the Old Town.

 Nature and architecture lovers can take a walk in the Botanical Garden and Zagreb ZOO, or visit the Mirogoj Cemetery, one of the most stunning cemeteries in all of Europe.

 A day in Zagreb can be just enough to experience the best of it.
 Grab a tasty breakfast in a bakery, relax over a cup of coffee while the city is waking up, take a leisurely stroll to each beautiful sight and enjoy some great food, beer, and wine in the evening.

 And don’t hesitate to contact us for any questions you might have about your stay in our city.

 Our first stop will be the World War II underground tunnels representing the history of Croatia and Zagreb throughout the 20th century, including World War II, almost 50 years of communist Yugoslavia and the fall of communism in Croatia through the Homeland War.

-The tour continues to the basement used by locals as a shelter during the air raids on Zagreb where the details of the Homeland War are explained through a video presentation.
-The tour finishes at the Memorial Center of Bombing of Zagreb* with the exhibition focusing on effect the war had on Zagreb.
+The tour ends in the basement used by locals as a shelter during the air raids on Zagreb where the details of the Homeland War are explained through a video presentation.

 - 641 km²